Cyclones, storms and floods – be prepared and stay safe in extreme weather events

 Maritime aids to navigation in the Torres Strait

-• southern approach to Badu
+• 3 buoys denoting the southern pathway to Badu Island

 Backing Queensland Maritime Jobs Initiative